Skip to content

 Key Stages of the Healthcare Contract Management

-Healthcare contracts are subject to a well-defined lifecycle process that ensures contracts are properly generated, approved, and managed.
-All these steps are critical and contribute to the achievement of the operational objectives and regulatory compliance.
+Healthcare contracts follow a defined lifecycle process that ensures they are properly generated, approved, and managed.
+Each stage contributes to operational objectives and regulatory compliance.

 1. Contract Request and Initiation

-The lifecycle process commences when the department recognises the need for a contract.
-In healthcare, for example, a hospital may want to acquire medical equipment, recruit physicians, partner with a diagnostic lab, or work with an insurance company.
+The lifecycle begins when a department identifies the need for a contract.
+In healthcare, this might mean acquiring medical equipment, recruiting physicians, partnering with a diagnostic lab, or engaging an insurance company.

-During this stage, the objectives and scope of the contract are determined.
-Some of the critical factors are identified and documented.
-These factors include the deliverables, milestones, performance, and financial terms.
-These factors are determined at the outset to ensure that the contract meets the operational needs.
+During initiation, the objectives and scope of the contract are defined.
+Key factors — deliverables, milestones, performance expectations, and financial terms — are documented at the outset to ensure the contract meets operational needs.
+Accurate documentation at this stage helps prevent misunderstandings later in the process.

 2. Contract Drafting

-After the approval of the contract request, the drafting process is undertaken by either the legal or procurement department.
-The drafting process involves the use of standardised templates and customised clauses that suit the nature of the partnership.
+Once the contract request is approved, the legal or procurement department drafts the contract using standardised templates and customised clauses suited to the nature of the arrangement.

 3. Review and Negotiation